 How to get help.

-To begin the advocacy process, use the link below to request help online or call (303) 232-1338 to leave a message for your advocate.
+To begin the advocacy process, use the button below to submit an advocacy request or call (303) 232-1338 to leave a message for your advocate.
 Requests are typically addressed within three (3) business days.

 During the initial conversation, our advocate will listen and ask questions to get a full picture of your current needs.
 From there, the advocate will work with you to create a mutually-agreeable plan for support.